The Tower is full of weird creatures, but if they are humanoid, they are most likely white, except for Quant and Kurudan.

-In the Marvel Universe, The Kree were all originally blue-skinned, but interbreeding with other alien races led to the appearance of a Caucasian subrace; the superhero Captain Mar Vell was one of them.
+In the Marvel Universe, The Kree were all originally blue-skinned, but interbreeding with other alien races led to the appearance of a white subrace; the superhero Captain Mar-Vell was one of them.
 The Blue Kree are now a minority that rules their empire and mistreats the others.

 The original Star Wars trilogy has only one human main character who is not white: Lando.
 There aren't even many background nonwhite humans.
-George Lucas has said that at one point he considered making Han Solo a black character, but decided he "didn't feel like making Guess Who's Coming to Dinner."
-The prequels diversify the cast, perhaps most notably by revealing that Ensemble Dark Horse Boba Fett is a Maori.
+George Lucas has said that at one point he considered making Han Solo a black character, but decided he "didn't feel like making Guess Who's Coming to Dinner." note Keep in mind he also originally planned for Obi-Wan Kenobi to be Asian.
+The prequels diversify the cast, perhaps most notably by revealing that Ensemble Dark Horse Boba Fett and all the clone troopers are Maori.